Glossary of Laser Eye Surgery Terms

 MYOPIA (SHORT SIGHT)

 This condition occurs when light rays entering the eye focus in front of the retina, not directly on it.
 People with myopia are usually able to see close objects well, but objects in the distance appear blurred.
 Glasses or contact lenses can correct myopia.
-Laser or ICL (Implantable Contact Lenses) treatment is another alternative.
+Laser eye surgery or ICL (Implantable Contact Lenses) treatment is another alternative.

 A specialist lens implanted during the Clear Lens Exchange procedure that provides good distance and reading vision.
-If the lens used during the procedure is not multifocal, the patient will still achieve excellent distance vision but will require reading glasses to focus less than an arm’s length away.
+If the intraocular lens used during the procedure is not multifocal, the patient will still achieve excellent distance vision but will require reading glasses to focus less than an arm’s length away.

 MULTIFOCAL CONTACT LENSES